VISIT OUR ART STORE ▶

 Essential Brushes for Water Control

-For best results, I use two brushes:
+For best results, the artist uses two brushes:

 • A large round brush for base layers and washes.